FOREX-Sterling at 3-month low, braces for May's Brexit speech

 May will say Britain will not seek a Brexit deal that leaves it "half in, half out" of the European Union, according to her office, in a speech setting out her 12 priorities for upcoming divorce talks with the bloc.

-Those priorities will include leaving the EU's single market and regaining full control of Britain's borders, several newspapers have reported.
+Those priorities will include leaving the EU's single market and regaining full control of Britain's borders, several newspapers have reported since the weekend.

-Wary of possible swings in the pound after May's speech, sterling options are pricing in implied volatilities of 22.25/36.65 percent, about 2-3 times larger than most days.

 "Given the high uncertainty, the pound's volatility will be elevated in the near term, although in the mid- to longer-term, we are not that bearish on the pound because its valuations are so cheap if you look at its real effective rates," he added.